 Cycle Hire – We can arrange cycle hire on your behalf.
 Cycles can be delivered and collected from The Meadows Campsite by arrangement with Pentewan Cycle Hire.
 In high season it might be wise to book in advance.

 You will appreciate from the above, that the Meadows Campsite is ideal for those keen cyclists out there, and a good stop over for those pedalling their way along the whole of the Coast & Clay Trail.

 Walking for all levels

-John, Lynn and Harvey (Camp Dog) are very keen walkers indeed.
+Mike, Donna, Jazmine, Louella and Fraser are very keen walkers indeed.
 We will always be happy to give advice and suggestions for walks, of varied lengths, and difficulty!
 In particular a good bank of circular walks is held taking in one of the many local character eating pubs for lunch, of which there are many, and most are dog friendly.
 Walking books and maps are also available to borrow from our reception for perusing on our sunny deck.

 The Meadows Campsite is a Business Member of the SWCP Association supporting the fantastic SWCP.

 The walking in this area is varied, and fabulous, so you will be spoilt for choice, and a lot of the walks can be enjoyed without getting in the car.
 At the moment the favourite walk seems to be a circular one to Mevagissey via the Pentewan Valley Trail, returning along the south west coast path, via the Ship as it would be rude not to stop off for a well deserved pint of local ale/cider.